entrity/stackedit-computer-vision/main/Definitions, Machine Learning.md

 Network-in-Network
 : proposed by Min Lin, Qiang Chen, and Shuicheng Yan.
 Network in network.
 CoRR, abs/1312.4400, 2013.
 In vision, 1x1 conv layers followed by relu.

+Optical flow
+: A 2xHxW tensor holding the $x$ translation and $y$ translation of every pixel in transition between two similar images.

 Partially supervised learning
 : *see "Supervised learning: partially supervised"*